 - Application: The application contains enrollment contract governing the specific Program and you acknowledge that by submitting an application you agree to the enrollment contract of your respective Program.

-- Admission: If you are admitted to the MS ECE Live, 1+1 or 3+1+1 option at UMass, you will receive a written offer letter with details and instructions on accepting the offer, paying the Program deposit and starting the program.
+- Admission: If you are admitted to the MS ECE Live, 1+1, 3+1+1 or Pre-Masters Program (PMP) option at UMass, you will receive a written offer letter with details and instructions on accepting the offer, paying the Program deposit and starting the program.

 - Tuition and fees payment: Following payment of the deposit, you must pay the following balances shown below by the posted payment deadline found here.
 You are responsible for paying the full invoice amount, including any banking or processing fees.
 UMass has the right to amend prices due to University actions, governmental actions, or other events beyond its control.